 In this "playable sculpture" project, infants, toddlers and children will become the architects of their own playscape.
 It is our aim that the children’s encounters with their play space will reveal to us valuable insights into their perception and behaviour with environments and art objects.
 Through this research we will be able to deduce which physical determinants of sculptural shapes affect children’s decisions, actions, interactions, feelings and behaviours.
 This will be tested across key demographics, primarily age and gender categories.

-This is an action learning approach to professional development.
 Over five twilight workshops, teachers learn how to integrate drama across the curriculum, plan their own drama units and develop their teaching artistry.

 Run by Diversity Arts Australia (2019-2020), this is a contemplative workshop series for culturally and/or linguistically diverse artists and arts workers to imagine a future where cultural diversity is present at every level in the arts.

-Led by: Remy Low, with support from Paula Abood and Lena Nalhous.
+Academic Lead: Dr Remy Low, with support from Paula Abood and Lena Nalhous.

 In the face of an increasingly volatile, uncertain, complex and ambiguous world, education can make the difference as to whether people embrace the challenges they are confronted with or whether they are defeated by them.
 And in an era characterised by a new explosion of scientific knowledge and a growing array of complex societal problems, it is appropriate that curricula should continue to evolve, perhaps in radical ways.

 Understand them through their way of living and the circumstances of their lives … try to penetrate the psychology of different nations … endeavour to penetrate the psychology of persons around you toward whom you feel unsympathetic … attempt to experience what they experience (Chekhov, 1953).